German police question suspect in girl’s 2001 disappearance

-BERLIN (AP) — German authorities say they may have made a breakthrough in their investigation of the mysterious 2001 disappearance of a 9-year-old girl.
+BERLIN (AP) — German authorities said Friday that they may have made a breakthrough in their investigation of the mysterious 2001 disappearance of a 9-year-old girl.

-Bavarian officials said Friday that a 41-year-old man has told them he buried the remains of Peggy Knobloch, who disappeared on the way home from school and whose remains were found in 2016 in woods in neighboring Thuringia state.
+Bavarian officials said a 41-year-old man has told them he transported the body of Peggy Knobloch, who disappeared on the way home from school, to woods in neighboring Thuringia state where her remains were found in 2016.

-They said he told investigators that another man handed him the girl’s body at a bus stop and he claims he tried to revive her, before driving the body away and burying it.
+The officials said he told investigators that another man gave him the girl’s body at a bus stop in the small town of Lichtenberg and he claims to have tried to revive her, before driving the body away.
+Details of how this handover took place were not provided.

-Prosecutor Daniel Goetz said the man is being investigated on suspicion of murder, to which the statute of limitations doesn’t apply in Germany, but was released after questioning because there wasn’t immediately enough evidence to hold him.
+He says he burned the girl’s school bag and jacket at home several days later.

 Most Read Nation & World Stories